The ultimate guide to pricing your accounting services choose between Fixed and Value-based approaches

 Pricing accounting services has long relied on the billable hour method.
 This approach is straightforward for many accountants.
 They can easily track their time and calculate their earnings based on the hours worked.

-There are two main strategies to think about when deciding how much an accountant charges upfront.
-These strategies are fixed pricing and value pricing.
+There are two main strategies to think about when deciding how much an accountant charges upfront: fixed pricing and value pricing.
 Each approach has its own way of setting fees, and the choice will affect how the accountant works with clients.

 Fixed pricing